Boost Your Instagram Stories' Creativity With These 6 Apps

 Fortunately, a number of third party apps offer more variety with animated text, additional typefaces, and augmented reality effects.
 Create your Story post in one of those, then instantly share it from the app to Stories.
 One caveat is that while many of these apps are free, you'll need to pay a minimal fee to remove watermarks and access premium designs and effects.

-Ahead, a look at six of our favourite apps for taking Stories up a notch on the creativity scale.
+Ahead, a look at six of our favorite apps for taking Stories up a notch on the creativity scale.